AjIndia77/DevOps/Kubernetes/kubernetes-cheat-sheet.md

 -CronJob: Runs tasks on a scheduled basis.

-<h4>🔌 Networking & Services</h4>
+<h3>🔌 Networking & Services</h3>
--Service: Exposes a set of pods as a network service.
+Service: Exposes a set of pods as a network service.

 Ingress: Manages external access to services, usually HTTP.